 KNB: I think they’d still be married but unhappily.
 There’s no getting out of a royal coupling.
 I will also go on record and say this is about Harry and Meghan: you can't just get out.
 Once you decide to marry into royalty, unless you want to deal with the vitriol and the tabloids and the craziness, you're stuck.
 I haven't seen Coming to America 2, but I would say even if Akeem and Lisa weren't happy in their marriage, that they would just have to stick it out because of their obligations.
 Zamunda seems like a really patriarchal society, so Lisa is definitely going to have to give up some of her freedom, and that's going to make her miserable.

 IK: You have a point because even looking at Meghan and Harry’s situation unfold over the last couple of years, things are so different.
 At first, we were so excited about the relationship, but over time, we stopped feeling good about their real-life fairytale because what happened to one of us actually turned out to be a nightmare.
 No matter what, any time we even think about a Black woman being caught up in royal life, it gives us anxiety.
 I hate that our fairytale of being a princess is just gone now.

 KNB: Well, this is why we read Jasmine Guillory.
 You write Black women who get loved on and get their happily-ever-after.

 JG: Thank you!
-By The Book comes out May 3rd, and it's a re-imagining of Beauty and the Beast as a contemporary story with a Black woman, Isabelle, at the center.
+By The Book comes out on 3rd May, and it's a re-imagining of Beauty and the Beast as a contemporary story with a Black woman, Isabelle, at the centre.
 I hope you'll like it!